|

 bureaucratic staffs will get creative in finding ways to satisfy the

+needs of their internal customers.
 The Forest Service had two technical service centers each serving half

 of the country.
 Service to the national forests was not customer